Discover the World of Coffee one Micro Lot at a Time

 Join our Coffee of the Month subscription program and unlock special pricing and access to limited, small-batch micro lot coffees sourced from farmers across the globe.
 You have the option to make a one time purchase or subscribe to each month.
 Monthly subscribers will receive a specialty-grade micro lot that are sourced from all over the world and carefully roasted to highlight the flavor profile of each coffee.
 Every month the listing will be updated here so you can get flavor notes and information about the coffee & farmer.
 Let us be your guide in experiencing the world of coffee and enjoy these amazing coffees with us.

-Coffee of the Month for August - Rwanda
+Coffee of the Month for September - Burundi

 Variety - Local Bourbon Cultivars